 Marketing uses very specific words that you need to know when you talk to your clients, audience, prospects, partners, etc. For any marketing discussion, you need to be familiar with the most common marketing concepts.

 Top Business English Marketing Terms

 - Advertisement: in the world of marketing, advertisement plays a leading part in the success of any product.
-Commonly shortened as ‘Ad’, an advertisement is a paid announcement via television, radio, social networks, newspapers, magazines, etc; looking forward to promote a product or service.
+Commonly shortened as ‘Ad’, an advertisement is a paid announcement via television, radio, social networks, newspapers, magazines, etc; looking forward to promoting a product or service.
 Verbs related: to advertise/to promote.